Dylaan94/point-construction/README.md

 - Fully responsive across all device sizes
 - Navbar powered by Gatsby's Link which delivers lightening fast page navigation with intelligent pre-loading.
 Currently all other pages apart from Homepage only contain a placeholder component to demonstrate the routing speed
 - Simple CSS animations
+- Uses react intersection observer to check whether component is in view before adding animations - better performacing than watchin for scroll positions